Project-Herophilus/.github/profile/README.md

-Upstream pure open source project to help healthcare access, process and build secure healthcare platforms using open source to drive innovation to solve business problems.
+Upstream open source based community to help the healthcare industry access, process and build secure healthcare platforms.
+All the techniologies features are leading open source projects that help solve business problems.
+The Project Herophilus community is not focused on driving data standards but helping organizations buid secure, scalable and extensible assets that are intended to help with data-driven innovation to solve business problems.
+As a young upstart community we are so pleased that we continue to see adoption globally within healthcare.
+We are also very humbled by sponsors of our efforts like Red Hat.

 For the communities overall content and materials you can look here: https://project-herophilus.github.io/Project-Herophilus-Assets/